Robin Day (designer): Early post-war design career (1945–1950)

-After the Second World War, Robin Day taught interior design at the Regent Street Polytechnic (now the University of Westminster), where he met the architect Peter Moro (1911-1998).
+After the Second World War, Robin Day taught interior design at the Regent Street Polytechnic (now the University of Westminster), where he met the architect Peter Moro (1911–1998).
 The two men formed a partnership in 1946 designing public information exhibitions, mainly for the Central Office of Information and other government organisations, on subjects such as jet engines and scientific instruments.
 Day continued designing exhibitions and trade stands until the early 1960s for clients such as the radio manufacturer EKCO and the industrial giant ICI.
-A talented graphic designer, he also designed an eye-catching series of recruitment posters for the RAF during 1948–9.
+He also designed a series of recruitment posters for the Royal Air Force during 1948–9.

 Although the war had impeded Day's ambition to become a furniture designer, his fortunes changed in 1948 when he and Clive Latimer won First Prize in the Storage Section of the International Competition for Low-Cost Furniture Design organised by the Museum of Modern Art in New York.
-Their ingenious concept for a range of multi-purpose storage units fabricated from a tube of pre-formed moulded plywood received international acclaim.
+Their concept for a range of multi-purpose storage units fabricated from a tube of pre-formed moulded plywood was widely renowned.
 Although never mass-produced, a set of prototypes made by Heal & Son in 1949 demonstrated the principles behind the design.
 Supported on tubular aluminium legs, the cabinets were compact and flexible, with sliding doors, interchangeable shelf and drawer fittings and a writing desk with a drop-down flap.

-Day's success in the MOMA competition brought him to the attention of Rosamind Julius and her husband of the S. Hille & Co., a small London furniture firm keen to branch out into modern design.
-The prize was also instrumental in securing an important commission to design the seating for the Royal Festival Hall in 1951, another major breakthrough in his career.
+Day's success in the MOMA competition brought him to the attention of Rosamind Julius and her husband of the S. Hille & Co., a small London furniture firm branching out into modern design.
+The prize was also instrumental in securing a commission to design the seating for the Royal Festival Hall in 1951, a milestone of Day's career.